More About the Process

 The log review process is designed to get the most out of your car based on your modifications.
 Generally, the first review will be used to identify any mechanical issues present and to address fueling.
 Issues that were not noticeable at stock levels generally become apparent with increased performance.
-Namely boost/vac leaks, MAF issues, and fueling issues.
-We will provide as much information as possible on how to address anything we see in the logs.
+Namely boost/vac leaks, MAF issues, or other sensor issues.
+We will provide as much information as possible on how to address anything we see in the logs but these issues will need to be addressed.
 Upgraded turbos and aftermarket parts increase the odds that we'll chase additional mechanical issues, thus the additional log reviews.

-Motoza PS (performance software) requires a USB port and a Windows PC (XP, Vista, 7, 8, 8.1, 10, 11).
-We also recommend a 1-3 amp battery maintainer for use while flashing software to your vehicle.
+Motoza PS (Performance Suite) requires a USB port and a Windows PC (Windows 7, 8, 8.1, 10, 11 are supported).
+A 1-3 amp battery maintainer should be used while flashing your vehicle, especially for the first flash.

 Every build is custom tuned, so the timeline can vary between cars.
 In general, the goal is to be dialed in within 3-7 revisions depending on the tune.
 On average, the entire process can be completed within a few weeks.
 However, this time frame is subjective, as some customers are able to actively send files and logs regularly while others can only devote a few weekend hours to the process.
 With the exception of big turbo tunes which are quoted based on complexity, each tune comes with a set number of log reviews to be completed within 6 (six) months of initial setup.

 We can pause this six month time frame for major repairs, deployed military personnel, or for family emergencies if you let us know in advance that you would like to pause your review clock and keep us updated of your planned date to resume tuning.